khkhiu/khkhiu.github.io/_posts/2021-08-28-Hackathon_SMU-LIT-Hackathon-2021.md

 ***
 To be included:
-1. Setting up and testing chatbot
+1. Setting up and testing chatbot - AWS lex
 2. Setting up and testing speech element
 3. Building in AWS sumerian
 4. Testing in AWS sumerian